twocentsmusic/PSYC341OER/_pages/sensation-perception.md

 <figure style="float:right;margin-left:10px;margin-top:7px;width:50%">
     <img src="https://bobsthinktank.github.io/PSYC341OER/images/Tillamook.jpg" >
     <figcaption> A view of the Pacific Ocean from high above seen through a group of fir trees.
 Our senses combine to create our perceptions of the world.
-Image: Adam John Privitera, CC BY-NC-SA 4.0 </figcaption>
+[1] </figcaption>
 </figure>

 This description of a single memory highlights the way a person’s senses are so important to our experience of the world around us.